Wilson Boulevard & N. Livingston Street Intersection Safety Project

 View a larger version of this Preliminary Concept Design.(PDF, 4MB)

-Now that we have a preliminary concept design, we want to hear from you!
-Using the online feedback form below, please review the concept design and share your input on how you might experience the intersection in the future.
-You can also leave comments about the design in the form or on the interactive comment map to share your thoughts about the preliminary concept design.
+Respondents used the online feedback form to review the concept design and share input on how their experiences at the intersection would change if the preliminary concept were implemented.
+They could also use the interactive comment map to share thoughts about the preliminary concept design.

-This feedback opportunity will be open through Monday, October 27, 2025.
+This feedback opportunity was open through Monday, October 27, 2025.

 Summer 2025 - Existing Conditions Engagement